AcalaNetwork/acala-evm-dev-docs/tooling/development-account/publishing-a-smart-contract.md

 # Publishing a smart contract

-Contracts will initially only be accessible by the contract developers, a special role that anyone can opt-in to. \
+Contracts will initially only be accessible by the contract developers, a special role that anyone can opt-in to.

-\
+Once the contracts have been deployed and tested, they can be made public by paying a small amount of ACA in order for them to become publicly accessible.&#x20;

-Once the contracts have been deployed and tested, they can be made public by paying a relatively large amount of ACA (the exact value still has to be determined) in order for them to become publicly accessible.&#x20;
+Only the contract's maintainer can publish it, no one else.

-Only the contract's maintainer can publish it, no one else.\
+## Publish a contract

-\
+{% hint style="info" %}
-Genuine teams that want to deploy contracts but cannot pay the upfront cost, can request a grant from the Acala Treasury.\
+The example below uses Mandala as example.
+For other networks, you will need to switch to different [Polkadot App](../chain-explorer.md#polkadotjs-app).

-## Mark a given contract as Published in the Developer Section of the [Polkadot App](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmandala-tc7-rpcnode.aca-dev.network%2Fws#/extrinsics)
+{% endhint %}

 The deployment and publishing account of the **contract** have to be the same.

-1. Under the **Submission** tab, select **evm** from the **extrinsic** dropdown menu
+1. Under the **Submission** tab of [Polkadot App](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmandala-rpc.aca-staging.network%2Fws#/extrinsics), select **evm** from the **extrinsic** dropdown menu
 2. Select **publishContract(contract)** from the method/action dropdown
 3. Fill in the **contract** address
 4. Click **Submit Transaction**